burkostya/docker-cocaine/README.md

 - mounting of docker socket is needed if you plan using docker for isolation of applications
+- mounting of cocaine runtime is needed because cocaine creates socket for each services here and binds it to other docker containers
 - `ELLIPTICS_HOSTNAME` must be provided
 - `--net host` binds container network to host.
 Problem is that cocaine randomly expose ports for services